We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 If you find a booking cheaper on any other website, we'll refund you the difference.

 12 Million reviews from our community of travelers.

 Your booking is guaranteed and we don't charge any booking fees.

-Truly located in Chiangrai city centre, Happynest Inspiring Hostel is only 5 minutes' walk from bus station and approximately 15 minutes' walk to tourist attractions....
+Truly located in Chiangrai city centre, Happynest Inspiring Hostel is only 5 minutes' walk from bus station and approximately 15 minutes' walk to tourist attractions such as clock tower, night bazaar...
 More...

 Backpack Hostel is located in the center of Chiang Rai.
 About 450 meters to walking street....
 More...

 Suree House is very close to main bus station, Night Bazaar and Golden clock tower in Chiang Rai....
 More...